 What is GIS Mapping?
 3 reasons why your career needs this skill

 GIS mapping (Geographic Information System) is used by most people everyday.
 It is based on the connection of data to a location.
 Once you have a geographic database, you’re able to query it to find useful information like: Where is the cheapest gas, where is my package, and where is the boundary of a nearby wildfire.
-GIS professionals edit data, perform analysis, and develop applications to allow you to make these queries.
-If you have GIS software skills you can be part of a growing industry that makes various well known mapping applications.
+GIS analysts edit data, perform analysis, and develop applications to allow you to make these queries.
+If you have GIS software skills you can be part of the $18B surging GIS sector.